mbeeler90/simple_web_mockups/README.md

 # Example code to create a web page

 ## Description
-These files can be used to display mock-webpages.
+These files can be used to display a mock-webpage.